A Florida real estate exam prep app should prepare you for the Florida exam, not a national average of fifty states. That is the whole job.

 Residential Mortgages 9% High

-Property Rights, Condos, HOAs, CDDs, and Time-Sharing 8% High
+Property Rights, Condos, HOAs, CDDs, Time-Sharing 8% High

 Real Estate Appraisal 8% High